 The Sale and Supply of Alcohol Act 2012 enables Councils to develop a Local Alcohol Policy (LAP) to set rules concerning the sale, supply and consumption of alcohol.
 This gives communities a way to tailor alcohol licensing approaches to suit local requirements and help minimise alcohol related harm in the district.

-With our LAP in place, the Ashburton District Licensing Committee (DLC) and the Alcohol Regulatory Licensing Authority must use the LAP to make decisions on licence applications in the district.
+With our LAP in place, the Ashburton District Licensing Committee (DLC) and the Alcohol Regulatory Licensing Authority (ARLA) must use the LAP to make decisions on licence applications in the district.

 Email us if you have more detailed enquiries.